Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Hunting multiple populations in GCs with Gaia XP spectra

 \subsection{Multiple populations in 47 Tucanae}

 We used two synthetic spectra with [Fe/H]=$-$0.75 and [$\alpha$/Fe]=0.3 that represent two stars on the bottom of the RGB of 47\,Tucanae.
-Both spectra have effective temperature T$_{\rm eff}$=4746 K, and gravity, $\log{g}=1.82$ but different abundances of C, N, and O. The first spectrum has solar carbon and nitrogen contents and [O/Fe]=0.3, similar with what is observed in 1P stars.
+Both spectra have an effective temperature T$_{\rm eff}$=4746 K, and a gravity, $\log{g}=1.82$ but differ in their contents of some light elements.
+The first spectrum has [C/Fe]=0.0, [N/Fe]=0.0 and [O/Fe]=0.3, similar with what is observed in 1P stars.
 The other spectrum represents a 2P star with extreme chemical composition and is enhanced in [N/Fe] by 1.2 dex and depleted in both [C/Fe] and [O/Fe] by 0.5 dex with respect to the 1P spectrum.
 The spectra are derived by \cite{milone2023a} by using the the SYNTHE programme \citep{kurucz1981a, castelli2005a, kurucz2005a} and the model atmospheres that they calculated with the ATLAS 12 computer program \citep{kurucz1970a, kurucz1993a, sbordone2004a}.

-To illustrate the differences between the simulated spectra, we calculated the logarithm of the ratio between the fluxes of 2P and 1P spectrum multiplied by $-$2.5 and plotted the resulting quantity as a function of the wavelength, $\lambda$, in Figure\,\ref{fig:filtri}.
+To illustrate the differences between the simulated spectra, we show the 2P/1P flux ratio, in logarithmic scale, against the wavelength, $\lambda$, in Figure\,\ref{fig:filtri}.
 As expected, the most significant variations involve the regions around 3,400\AA\, and 3,800\AA.
 Here, the 2P spectrum is more absorbed than the 1P one, owing to the stronger NH and CN molecular bands.
 In addition, around 4,300 \AA\, the 2P spectrum is less absorbed than the 1P one, due to the weaker CH bands.

-To identify the photometric bands that are efficient to disentangle 1P and 2P stars, we defined a grid of magnitudes as:
+To find the bands that are effective in photometrically distinguishing between 1P and 2P stars we defined a grid of magnitudes as:

 where $\lambda$ and $f_\lambda$ are the wavelengths and fluxes (in units $\mathrm{erg s^{-1} cm^{-2} A^{-1}}$), respectively, of the star and $T$ refers to the transmission curve of the bandpass being used to derive magnitudes.
 We adopted transmission curves defined by step functions with center $\lambda_{0}$ and width $\delta \lambda$: